darold/pgtt/README.md

 	cd $libdir/plugins/
 	sudo ln -s ../pgtt.so

-Then it will be possible to use it using `session_preload_libraries = '$libdir/plugins/pgtt'` in postgresql.conf To create and manage GTT using a non-superuser role you will have to grant the CREATE privilege on the `pgtt_schema` schema to the user.
+Then it will be possible to use it using `session_preload_libraries = 'pgtt'` in postgresql.conf To create and manage GTT using a non-superuser role you will have to grant the CREATE privilege on the `pgtt_schema` schema to the user.
 For example: